What Does the Term Tudor Court Mean

 Politics and Power at Court

 The Tudor court was fundamentally a political institution where power was negotiated, displayed, and contested.
-The monarch used the court to balance competing factions among the nobility, preventing any single group from becoming too powerful.
+On top of that, the monarch used the court to balance competing factions among the nobility, preventing any single group from becoming too powerful.
 Patronage was the primary mechanism of control, with the monarch distributing positions, lands, and honors to secure loyalty and service.

 Court factions formed around powerful individuals or family connections, with members competing for influence and favor.
 The rise and fall of courtiers could be dramatic and sudden, as seen in the cases of Thomas Wolsey, Anne Boleyn, and the Duke of Norfolk.
 The court also served as a stage for political theater, with elaborate ceremonies and processions designed to demonstrate the monarch's divine right to rule and the stability of the realm.